neinoi/pimpdradio/README.md

 Features :
  - Only 20x4 Lcd display
  - Radio information display
- - Bluetooth A2DP automatic connection
+ - Bluetooth A2DP automatic connection and display

 Current :
  - Working with Mpd's database rather than file system (For huge collections)
- - Displaying music information from dbus when bluetooth is used

 Future :
  - Working with color lcd display (like Adafruit's http://www.adafruit.com/products/1480)